Chelsie Dawber: Adelaide City

 In 2020, Dawber scored a record 31 goals in 11 games for Adelaide City in the Women's National Premier League.
 Her team would go on to win the cup that season, but lose 2–1 to Metro United in the grand final.

 In 2021, Dawber won the Women's National Premier League most prestigious award, the Shirley Brown Medal with 23 votes.

 Chicago Red Stars

 On 6 April 2022, it was announced Dawber had signed for Chicago Red Stars.

 In November 2022, Dawber returned to Adelaide United on loan for the 2022–23 A-League Women season.
 In March 2023, Dawber was recalled early from her loan to be loaned to Swedish club Norrköping for the 2023 Damallsvenskan season.
+In November 2023, Chicago declined to exercise the option in Dawber's contract.

+Return to Adelaide United

+In November 2023, Dawber returned to Adelaide United, signing a contract until the end of the 2023–24 A-League Women season.